 How are the hostels?
 Are the messes/food courts close by?

 The hostels are well-maintained and make for comfortable living for their price.
-You can choose the hostel of your preference in your first year – the block as well as type (AC/non-AC, Single/Shared).
+You can choose the hostel of your preference in your first year—the block as well as type (AC/non-AC, Single/Double/Triple occupancy, Private/Common bathrooms).
+It is mandatory for all first-years, except for Udupi district residents, to reside in hostels and avail the mess facilities.
 The messes are close to most hostels with some hostels having their own mess.
 Otherwise, there are two common Food Courts, one nearly at the centre of the campus, and the other located close to the boys’ hostels.